erfannayeb/HackTheBox-Labs/Web-Application-Attacks/Three/writeup.md

 ---

-## Flag
-access protocol that transmits everything including credentials in cleartext — a significant security risk in any environment.

----

 ## Key Lesson
 This machine demonstrates one of the most common misconfigurations found on legacy systems and IoT devices — Telnet left enabled with